5 Road Trip Essentials

 Preload a Playlist of Fun Songs

 Even the most spacious SUV starts to feel too crowded after spending hours together on the road.
 You can help ease the stress by playing fun songs everyone can sing too – it might just transform everyone’s mood while making the trip feel shorter too.
 Just don’t pick anything too soothing and/or repetitive as it can make the driver sleepy.
-Think upbeat – for example, maybe you just purchased a new home among Boston real estate, try loading a song like “For Boston” by the Boston-birthed Irish punk band Dropkick Murphys, it’ll definitely keep everyone in the car awake and feel them with pride about their city too.
+Think upbeat – for example, maybe you just purchased a new home among Boston real estate, try loading a song like “For Boston” by the Boston-birthed Irish punk band Dropkick Murphys, it’ll definitely keep everyone in the car awake and feel them with pride about their city too I also like to bring my Spa Basket to take care of my skin.

 Don’t Forget About Safety